 1976. . . a year for revelry throughout the country as Americans celebrated the country’s bi-centennial with fireworks, festivals and historical reenactment.
 In Tomah, Wisconsin, members of the Monroe County Agricultural Society started a little revolution of their own.
 No longer content with the Fair of their forefathers, they declared 1976 to be the year of the Tractor Pull.

 The rest, as they say, is history.
 That first Pull, sanctioned by the National Tractor Pullers Association, on a single track at the local fairground, drew 15,000 fans who watched two classes of Modified Minis, and four classes each of Super Stocks and Modified vie for a cash purse of just over $17,000.
 A noble beginning.

-Today the competition, now known as the Budweiser Dairyland Super National Tractor Pull, draws over 60,000 fans and tourists to Tomah for the annual event which features a cash purse of over $200,000.
-Annually, the Pull brings more than $15 million into the community.
+Today the competition, now known as the Budweiser Dairyland National Truck & Tractor Pull, draws over 60,000 fans and tourists to Tomah for the annual event which features a cash purse of over $200,000.
+Annually, the Pull brings more than $15 million into the community businesses.
 Motels and campgrounds in the greater Tomah area are booked a year in advance.

 The best vehicles and drivers come to Tomah, as do fans from throughout the nation and many foreign countries A Puller’s Dinner is hugely popular with contestants and their guests.
 Tourists and fans mingle in the flea market and craft show, or treat themselves to cotton candy, beer, or Wisconsin bratwurst while visiting some of the dozens of vendors who work the event.